• Skip to main content

 Less formally structured than traditional professional development, learning network activities offer opportunities to learn and grow as professionals with support from a diverse network of people and resources.

-Finally, to make this book discussion more accessible, we will use a Zoom only format.
+Finally, to make this book club more accessible, we will use a Zoom-only format.
 All participants will receive a reminder with a Zoom link before the start of the book club meetings.
-We are looking forward to seeing you at our book discussion meetings on Fridays, from noon to 1:00!
+We look forward to seeing you at our book club meetings on Fridays, from noon to 1:00!

 Please click on this link to sign up for the Book Discussion.